expo/fyi/creating-google-service-account.md

 [<img src="./assets/creating-google-service-account/12-invite-user.png" width="800" />](./assets/creating-google-service-account/12-invite-user.png)

 10. That's all!
-From now on, you can use the generated Google Service Account to upload your app with `expo upload:android`.
+From now on, you can use the generated Google Service Account to upload your app with `expo upload:android` or `eas submit`.